 - For we eagerly await the hope of righteousness by faith through the Spirit.

-- This persuasion isn’t from the One who called you.
+- This persuasion isn’t from the One calling you.

 - A little leaven leavens the whole lump of dough.

-- I did – and do – believe in you in the Lord, that you will think nothing else.
-But the man who perplexed and deeply shook(30)“perplexed and deeply shook” is one word in Greek with that exact definition. you will endure the judgement, whoever he might be.
+- I *believe in you in the Lord, that you will think nothing else.
+But the man deeply shaking you will endure the judgement, whoever he might be.

-- And brothers, if I still preach circumcision why am I persecuted?
-(Then the stumbling block of the cross was – and is – nullified.)
+- And brothers, why am I still persecuted if I still preach circumcision?
+(Then the stumbling block of the cross has been nullified.)

-- O, I wish the men who are turning you upside down(31)“turning you upside down” is one word in Greek, often translated “upsetting” here.
-It literally mean to turn upside down, with a figurative meaning of upsetting or stirring up trouble. would also castrate themselves.(32)“castrate themselves” the Greek word here literally means to “cut off”. “castrate” was chosen because it conveys the sense, but Paul was more likely referring to amputating the whole organ.
+- O, I wish the men turning you upside down1“turning you upside down” is one word in Greek, often translated “upsetting” here.
+It literally mean to turn upside down, with a figurative meaning of upsetting or stirring up trouble. will also cut off their genitals.2“cut off their genitals” the Greek word here literally means to “cut off” and can refer to removing the whole male reproductive organ, which is likely in this context.

-- For you were called to freedom brothers, only not freedom as a pretext for the flesh.
-But serve one another through love.
+- For you were called to freedom brothers; only, not freedom as a pretext for the flesh, but you must serve one another through ^love.

 - But if you bite and devour one another; watch out, lest you are consumed by one another.